wheaney/XRLinuxDriver/README.md

 ### Deployment

 To create the deployment gzip file, run `bin/package`.
 Upload the resulting gzip file and the `bin/xreal_driver_setup` file to a new Release.

+## Credits

+This driver wouldn't have been possible without the work of Tobias Frisch for his [base Linux driver](https://gitlab.com/TheJackiMonster/nrealAirLinuxDriver) that this uses under the hood, Matt Smith for his [Windows driver](https://github.com/MSmithDev/AirAPI_Windows/), and others that worked to [reverse engineer the glasses](https://github.com/edwatt/real_utilities/).